Fast Pitch Slapping Skills

 Slapping is not an offensive skill of finesse only.
 Rather, a great slapper is a powerful athlete who can hit the ball hard, while on the run, when the defense is protecting in.

-Slappers not only slap, but to obtain their highest potential batting average, must also be skilled executing a running bunt.
+Slappers not only slap but to obtain their highest potential batting average, must also be skilled at executing a running bunt.
 This is called a drag bunt.

 And, to keep the outfield and infield defense from playing too close, a slapper must be capable of hitting.
 In fact, a great slapper can hit just as productively as a pure left-handed hitter.

 While accelerating out of the box, lay the ball down soft and slow down either baseline.

 A half swing from a choked grip where the object is to hit the ball in a targeted area.

 - Taps aimed at the shortstop gap, between third and pitcher.

 - Punches down either baseline or over second base.